yherla/cloudconfig-vul-scanner/README.md

    ![alt text](assets/gcloud_broswer.png)

+   For testing the application, you can use any of the **sample JSON files** available in the `dummy-sample-input-json-files` folder.

    - CAUTION: To delete the service, use `gcloud run services delete cloudconfig-vul-scanner --region=europe-west1` (assuming that the service name is cloudconfig-vul-scanner and the region is europe-west1)

 ---